 Have you ever read the verses that are not normally sung?
 Have you ever read the scriptures attached to the hymn?

 Some of my favorite moments have been while pondering.
 I'll have some kind of question or piece of knowledge I am exploring and a primary song comes waltzing into my mind.
 A PRIMARY SONG!
-When was the last time you pondered the words of Jesus Wants Me For a Sunbeam
+When was the last time you pondered the words of Jesus Wants Me For a Sunbeam?

 Maybe these people didn't know what they were doing or what they're talking about.
 But someone else did.